crawfo/vba-midi-file/README.md

 A factory module is used for the creation of objects.
 Most objects are immutable.

 To parse a MIDI file, call the following factory functions which return the parsed MIDI bytes as a MidiFile object:

 Factory.CreateNewMidiFileFromArray(midiFileBytes() As Byte),

 Factory.CreateNewMidiFileFromFile(ByVal fileNameFullyQualified As String)

 A MidiFile object contains an EventTracks object which contains EventTrack objects which contain ChannelEvent, MetaEvent, and SystemExclusiveEvent objects.
 The original file bytes can be accessed with the FileBytes property.

-To create a MIDI file, call the following factory function:
-Factory.CreateNewMidiFile(ByVal hdrChunk As HeaderChunk, ByVal eventTrks As EventTracks).

 To create a MIDI file from scratch:
 1) Create any MIDI event with: